 - 3. Turn the key to "ON" and turn on the electrical circuits to check if the devices operate. - 4.
-If the fuse immediately blows again, have a Yamaha dealer check the electrical system. - 5.
-Install the battery cover by installing the battery cover bracket bolts. - 6.
-Place the owner's tool kit onto the battery cover, and then hook the band. - 7.
-Install the seat.
+If the fuse immediately blows again, have a Yamaha dealer check the electrical system.

 Replacing a headlight bulb

 If a headlight bulb burns out, replace it as follows.